Dr. Ronald B. Standler Attorney in Massachusetts

 My technical experience means that I not only understand technology,

-but I am personally aware of the importance of protecting intellectual
+but also I am personally aware of the importance of protecting intellectual

 property rights of programmers and companies who have paid for